Claire Gibault

 Co-founder and co-director of La Maestra

-Claire Gibault began her career at the Opéra National de Lyon before becoming the first woman to conduct the Filarmonica della Scala and the musicians of the Berlin Philharmonic.
-She was music director of Musica per Roma from 2000 to 2002, and alongside her own flourishing career she spent a number of years as assistant to Claudio Abbado, collaborating with him at Milan’s La Scala, Vienna’s Staatsoper and London’s Royal Opera House Covent Garden.
-In 2004 she helped Abbado found the Orchestra Mozart di Bologna and continued her association with him until 2007.
+Claire Gibault began her career at the Opéra National de Lyon before becoming the first woman to conduct both the Orchestra of La Scala and the musicians of the Berlin Philharmonic.
+She served as Music Director of the Atelier Lyrique and the Maîtrise at the Opéra de Lyon, and later of Musica per Roma from 2000 to 2002.
+She was also assistant to Claudio Abbado at La Scala, the Vienna State Opera, and the Royal Opera House in London, before joining him in 2004 to help establish the Orchestra Mozart di Bologna.